Jim Duckworth (rugby league)

-James Joseph Duckworth (1908-1967) was an Australian rugby league footballer, a premiership winning coach and administrator.
+James Joseph Duckworth (1908–1967) was an Australian rugby league footballer, a premiership winning coach and administrator.

 Playing career

-Duckworth was born in 1908 at Balmain, New South Wales who came through the junior ranks to play first grade for the Balmain club.
-He played nine seasons with Balmain between 1928-1933 and between 1936-1938, although he spent two years at Cessnock and Port Macquarie during 1934-35.
+Duckworth was born in 1908 at Balmain, New South Wales, who came through the junior ranks to play first grade for the Balmain club.
+He played nine seasons with Balmain between 1928 and 1933 and between 1936 and 1938, although he spent two years at Cessnock and Port Macquarie during 1934–35.

 Coaching and administrative career

 He returned to coach Port Macquarie and Kempsey teams in the war years before coming to St. George as first grade coach in 1948.
-Duckworth coached the Saints between 1948-1950, and won the 1949 Grand Final with them.
-He fell out with the club at the end of 1950 and returned to his old club, Balmain to coach them for the 1951 season without success.
+Duckworth coached the Saints between 1948 and 1950, and won the 1949 Grand Final with them.
+He fell out with the club at the end of 1950 and returned to his old club, Balmain, to coach them for the 1951 season without success.

 Duckworth later moved into rugby league administration, firstly as a state and then as an Australian selector.
-He went on to become a Director and Vice-President of the NSWRFL, under Bill Buckley until he died suddenly in 1967.
+He went on to become a director and vice-president of the NSWRFL, under Bill Buckley until he died suddenly in 1967.